 Is South Carolina Considered Tax Friendly for Retirement?
 Yes

 Cons: Hurricanes can happen, and Hurricane Dorian in 2019 caused some damage.
-HHI has grown 8% during the last decade, and some residents say that too many tourists and too many cars are ruining what was once a laid back island oasis.
+HHI has maintained its population during the last decade, but some residents still say that too many tourists and too many cars are ruining what was once a laid back island oasis.